Experience Replay Using Transition Sequences: Results and Discussion

 \section{Results and Discussion}

 We demonstrate our approach on modified versions of two standard reinforcement learning tasks.
-The first is a navigation/puddle-world problem (Figure \ref{fig:description}), and the second is a mountain car problem (Figure \ref{fig:description_mtcar}).
+The first is a multi-task navigation/puddle-world problem (Figure \ref{fig:description}), and the second is a multi-task mountain car problem (Figure \ref{fig:description_mtcar}).
 In both these problems, behavior policies are generated to solve a given task (which we refer to as the primary task) relatively greedily, while the value function for another task of interest (which we refer to as the secondary task) is simultaneously learned in an off-policy manner.
 The secondary task is intentionally made more difficult by making appropriate modifications to the environment.
-Such a setting best demonstrates the effectiveness of our approach and emphasizes its advantages over other experience replay approaches.
+Such adverse multi-task settings best demonstrate the effectiveness of our approach and emphasize its advantages over other experience replay approaches.
 We characterize the difficulty of the secondary task with a difficulty ratio $\rho$, which is the fraction of the executed behavior policies that experience a high reward with respect to the secondary task.
 A low value of $\rho$ indicates that achieving the secondary task under the given behavior policy is difficult.
+In both tasks, the $Q-$ values are initialized with random values, and once the agent encounters the goal state of the primary task, the episode terminates.